Minor in Business

 MAR 301 Introduction to Marketing (3 credits)

 Surveys the general concepts of marketing.
-Provides the basic knowledge to understand the “4 P’s” of marketing, consumer behavior, target markets, and web-based marketing.
+Provides the basic knowledge to understand consumer behavior, target markets, web-based marketing, and the “4 P’s” of marketing.
 Introduces decision-making tools for integrating product, price, distribution, and communication decisions and processes into an organization competing in a global environment.
 Reinforces the applications of marketing terms to contemporary issues.

 MGT 301 Principles of Management and Organizational Behavior (3 credits)